The following are requirements to ensure an accurate set up:

 Rolling Zone Signing Keys¶

-Traffic Router log files are in
+Traffic Router log files can be found under

-/opt/traffic_router/var/log.
+/opt/tomcat/logs.
 Initialization and shutdown logs are in

 /opt/tomcat/logs/catalina[date].out.
 Application related logging is in